pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/create-pantheon-decoupled-kit.md

   # prevent the package manager from running
   # `install` after the project is created
   --noInstall
-  # CMS from which data is sourced
+  # CMS you are developing for.
+This flag is used to filter suggested generators by compatibility.
+As of now, `wp` or `drupal` are valid arguments
   --cmsType drupal
 ```